graezykev/ts-eslint-standard-js/steps.md

 dist
 ```

-now try the script
+Now try the script

 ```sh
 npm run lint
 ```

-all problems in your js & ts files will be shown.
+All problems in your js & ts files will be shown.

 ![alt text](images/image-10.png)

 ### Formatting Command

-There are some problems that can be fixed by the command `eslint --fix`
+As I mentioned above, there are some problems that can be fixed by the command `eslint --fix`, we can leverage it as a way to batch format your code.

-edit `package.json`
+Edit `package.json`.

 ```diff
 {